Lindsay Booth: Career

-Under Brian Booth, Booth Transport has continued to grow with depots now in every mainland state and with international connections.

 Retirement

-In 1975 at the age of 57, Booth semi-retired to McLaren Vale with his wife Gwen, to a block of land on Seaview Road, yet retirement was not for him, and a year later he and Lindsay Jr established yet another vineyard.
+In 1975 at the age of 57, Booth semi-retired to McLaren Vale with his wife Gwen, to a block of land on Seaview Road.
+Retirement was not for him, and a year later he and Lindsay Jr established yet another vineyard.
 It was fortunate that the soil and location were excellent for grape growing.
 The vineyard would eventually be classed as "super premium" and its shiraz grapes were used for Penfolds' flagship wine, Grange among others.
 It was another 10 years before Lindsay officially retired.
 Booth died in 1999 on 27 March.

 One of his enduring legacies is the company he started, now renamed Booth Transport, which is still family owned, and now employs Lindsay's son, grandsons and great-grandchildren.